-The FT1248 can be used with 1-bit, 2-bit, 4-bit or 8-bit wide data.
-The Figure 8.1 is showing 8 bit mode.
-By using 8 data bits you need fewer clock cycles to get the data across.
+The FT1248 can be used with 1-bit.
+2-bit, or 4-bit wide data.
+The Figure 8.1 is showing 1 bit mode.
+By using 4 data bits you need fewer clock cycles to get the data across.

-The FT221X is the slave device and the external FPGA/MCU is the bus master.
-The FT221X will auto detect the bus width from the initial command byte sent by the controller.
-If not using all 8 data lines the pins may be left unterminated as an internal pull-up ensures the device detects a logic 1.
+The FT220X is the slave device and the external FPGA/MCU is the bus master.
+The FT220X will auto detect the bus width from the initial command byte sent by the controller.
+If not using all 4 data lines the pins may be left unterminated as an internal pull-up ensures the device detects logic 1.

-Timing diagrams for 8-bit accesses can be seen in figures 8.2 and 8.3.
-For further information on the mode see AN\167 FT1248 Basics from the FTDI website.
+Timing diagrams for 1-bit accesses can be seen in figures 8.2 and 8.3.
+For further information on the mode see AN 167 FT1248 Basics.